0x5f3/pmm.config/MOVIES.md

   - Top Rated in Vampires
   - Top Rated in Video Game
   - Top Rated in Werewolves
-  - Top Rated in Whodunit
+  - Top Rated in Whodunit?
   - Top Rated in Wizardry & Witchcraft
   - Top Rated in World War
   - Top Rated in Zombies